FSharpBristol/FSharpBristolPresentations/README.md

 The output, which can be published as a stand-alone static website, can be found in the "output" folder

-(Note, I believe the output folder has some extra Bower/Grunt dependencies you need to run first to make it turly static)
+(Note, I believe the output folder has some extra Bower/Grunt dependencies you need to run first to make it truly static)